-Evaluation will be given to the mode and content of training in order to ensure it is both targeted to needs (based on annual evaluation per paragraph 3.1 to 3.3) and ongoing requirements (per the Annual Business Plan) and emerging events.
+Evaluation will be given to the mode and content of training in order to ensure it is both targeted to needs (based on annual evaluation per paragraph 9.7.1 to 9.7.3) and ongoing requirements (per the Annual Business Plan) and emerging events.
 It is to be delivered in a manner that balances both demands on Members time and costs.
 These may include but are not restricted to -

-For Pension Committee and Investment Sub-Committee Members For Officers In-house Desktop / work base training Using an Online Knowledge Library or other e-training facilities Using an Online Knowledge Library or other e-training facilities Attending courses, seminars and external events Attending courses, seminars and external events Internally developed training days and pre/post Committee sessions Training for qualifications from recognised professional bodies (e.g. 1940/054) OLDER OLDER Shared training with other Schemes or Frameworks IMC/CFA, CIPP, CIPFA,)Internally developed sessions Regular updates from officers and/or advisers Shared training with other Schemes or Frameworks
+For Pension Committee and Investment Sub-Committee Members For Officers In-house Desktop / work based training Using an Online Knowledge Library or other e-training facilities Using an Online Knowledge Library or other e-training facilities Attending courses, seminars and external events Attending courses, seminars and external events Internally developed training days and pre/post Committee sessions Training for qualifications from recognised professional bodies (e.g.) Shared training with other Schemes or Frameworks IMC/CFA, CIPP, CIPFA,)Internally developed sessions Regular updates from officers and/or advisers Shared training with other Schemes or Frameworks